Data Submission Deadline October 15: Your Data through the End of September is Due

 - “The requests that we received through targeted review caused CMS to take a closer look at a few prevailing concerns,” CMS said.
 “Those concerns included the application of the 2017 Advancing Care Information and Extreme and Uncontrollable Circumstances hardship exceptions, the awarding of Improvement Activity credit for successful participation in the Improvement Activities Burden Reduction Study, and the addition of the All-Cause Readmission measure to the MIPS final score.”

 - CMS reviewed the concerns and identified “a few errors in the scoring logic and implemented solutions,” the agency said.
-Correcting the mistakes resulted in changes to the 2017 MIPS final score and associated 2019 MIPS payment adjustment for some clinicians.
+Correcting the mistakes resulted in changes to the 2017 MIPS final score and associated 2019 MIPS payment adjustment for some clinicians best commercial office furniture in san diego.
 CMS did not disclose how many physicians were affected or how much providers were overpaid or underpaid as a result of the errors.

 - CMS has extended the targeted review deadline from Sept.
 30 to Oct.
 15 to give physicians more time to access and review their performance feedback.

 Date Due Extended: October 15, 2018 is the Deadline for Submitting a MIPS Targeted Review Request